liophin/TurkeyProvinces-2022/README.md

-# Turkey-Provinces
+# TurkeyProvinces-2022

-All provinces and districts in Turkey (2022)
+All provinces and districts in Turkey (2022) within sql and json format

 # Design